joergreichert/micro-blogging-apis/README.md

 # micro blogging APIs
- * reading likes for monthly out in the open blog
+Reading bookmarks and likes for monthly out in the open blog
- * in future: migrating from Twitter to Mastodon